itsaboutcode/iOS-SDK/README.md

 ### Configure your app delegate to handle launches by URL

 When native integration is not possible, we fall back to launching the Facebook app (if installed) in order to complete the auth workflow.
-In order for this to happen, you will need your app delegate to implement the following in order for the round-trip process to complete:
+In order for this to happen, you will need your application delegate to implement the following method in order for the round-trip process to complete:

 ```objective-c
 - (BOOL)application:(UIApplication *)application